Take over the software when the person who built it is gone.

 Have something in mind?

 Tell us what you're making.
-We reply within a day with a fixed price and a date.
+We reply within one business day, and you get a fixed price and a date in writing before any code.